 In this brief walkthrough, we will show you how to add funds to your iOS wallet

 For you to add funds to your iOS wallet, you will need to find an exchange to buy crypto from then transfer it to your iOS wallet.
-Many iOS wallets have exchanges native to them (as seen above), however, these exchanges generally charge very high fees for the convenience, so it’s generally better to use a dedicated exchange, like Kraken or Coinbase.
+Many iOS wallets have exchanges native to them (as seen above), however, these exchanges generally charge very high transaction fees for the convenience, so it’s generally better to use a dedicated exchange, like Kraken or Coinbase.

 You’ll need to choose an exchange that services your country and/or state.
-You can find a full list of exchanges sorted by country and preffered payment method on our exchange finder or you can see the most popular exchanges below:
+You can find a full list of exchanges sorted by country and preferred payment method on our exchange finder or you can see the most popular exchanges below: